EmmaLikesFrogs/CollegeScoreCard_Project/README.md

 In this project we used bar plots, grouped bar plots, ridge plots, and heatmaps to visualize the data for better understanding.
 Every plot provides description and analysis of patternt observed.

-## **Conclusion:**
+## Conclusion:

-Understanding these patterns is valuable for parents when choosing schools for their children because it provides insights into the educational landscape in the United States.
-These insights help make informed decisions about educational opportunities and policies.
+In conclusion, our project's visualizations are not just aesthetically pleasing but serve as a means to extract valuable insights from the data.
+Understanding these patterns is invaluable for parents and students when choosing educational institutions.
+It empowers them to make informed decisions based on factors like the concentration of institutions, degree offerings, demographics, finansial aspects and more.
+Ultimately, our data analysis aims to enhance transparency and facilitate data-driven decision-making in the realm of U.S. education.